cespare/goclj/README.md

 The configuration map may use the following keys:

+### :extensions

+This is a list of file extensions to format when cljfmt walks a directory.

+If not set, the default list of extensions is

+    (".clj" ".cljs" ".cljc" ".edn")

 ### :indent-overrides

 This is used to customize the indentation rules that cljfmt applies to